-On May 16, 2017, the Company completed a private placement totaling 7,500,000 flow-through shares at \$0.14 per flow-through share for total gross proceeds of \$1,050,000.
-The proceeds from the sale of the flow-through shares will be used to incur eligible CEE on Fenelon Gold.
+In May 2017, the Company completed a private placement totaling 7,500,000 flow-through shares at \$0.14 per flow-through share for total gross proceeds of \$1,050,000.
+The proceeds from the sale of the flow-through shares is used to incur eligible CEE on Fenelon Gold.

-On June 15, 2017, the Company completed a private placement totaling 4,766,040 units issued at a price of \$0.10 per unit for gross proceeds of \$476,604.
+In June 2017, the Company completed a private placement totaling 4,766,040 units issued at a price of \$0.10 per unit for gross proceeds of \$476,604.
 Each unit consists of one common share of the Company and a one-half common share purchase warrant.
 Each whole warrant will entitle the holder to acquire one additional common share for a period of twenty-four months from the date of issuance at an exercise price of \$0.15.

-On November 1, 2017, the Company completed a private placement totaling 10,937,500 flow-through shares at \$0.10 per flow-through share for total gross proceeds of \$1,093,750 and 1,184,318 units at \$0.09 per unit for total proceeds of \$106,589.
-Each flow-through share will be a common share in the capital of the Company that qualifies as a "flow-through share" within the meaning of the Income Tax Act (Canada) and the regulations thereunder.
-The proceeds from the sale of the flow-through shares will be used to incur eligible CEE as defined by the Income Tax Act (Canada).
+In November 2017, the Company completed private placements totaling 20,937,500 flow-through shares at \$0.10 per flow-through share for total gross proceeds of \$2,093,750 and 24,576,453 units at \$0.09 per unit for total gross proceeds of \$2,211,881.
+Each flow-through share is a common share in the capital of the Company that qualifies as a "flow-through share" within the meaning of the Income Tax Act (Canada) and the regulations thereunder.
+The proceeds from the sale of the flow-through shares are being used to incur eligible CEE as defined by the Income Tax Act (Canada).
 Each unit consists of one common share and one-half of a common share purchase warrant.
 Each common share purchase warrant entitles the holder to purchase one additional common share of the Company at an exercise price of \$0.15 per share for a period of two years from closing.
-The Company also issued 534,375 broker warrants in connection with the offering.
+The Company also issued 1,498,517 broker warrants in connection with the offering.
 Each broker warrant entitles the holder thereof to acquire one common share of the Company at a price of \$0.10 per share for a period of two years from closing.